This lemon drop drink recipe is a refreshing way to enjoy more water; and get us away from sodas with all their chemical-additives and sugar.

 One chemistry teacher, asked about its acidic nature stated that lemon juice is essentially citric-acid and water.
 Well, sir, I have reason to disagree.

-Lemon juice is of course largely water, at 93 percent; it is simply the solvent in which the carbohydrates, protein and fatty-acids are dissolved; the, vitamins and phytochemicals too.
+Lemon juice is of course largely water, at 93 percent.
+That is simply the solvent in which the carbohydrates, protein and fatty-acids are dissolved; the vitamins and phytochemicals too.

 And our lemon-drop drink recipe is in the main made by adding yet more water.

 After water a lemon is made up primarily of carbohydrates.
-In the juice, 70 percent of these are simple sugars, like glucose and fructose, but the pulp has a far higher concentration of complex polysaccarides; like the very resistant-starch called pectin.
+In the juice, 70 percent of these are simple sugars, like glucose and fructose but the pulp has a far higher concentration of complex polysaccarides; for example the resistant-starch called pectin.
+It is the "soluble fibre" that is so important for the gut.

-Simple sugars are rapidly absorbed into the blood stream giving an insulin rush; they have a high glycemic index which is not good when taken in quantity, but fine in small amounts.
-In this lemon drop drink recipe you do not need to fuss, with so much extra water added; the amount of carbohydrate, simple or complex, is relatively low.
+Simple sugars are rapidly absorbed into the blood stream giving an insulin rush; they have a high glycemic index which is not good when taken in quantity but fine in small amounts.
+In this lemon drop drink recipe you do not need to fuss, with so much extra water added; the amount of carbohydrate is relatively low.

-In contrast, whilst killing time on the winch at the gliderport recently, I was shocked to discover that a two litre bottle of a common cola that someone had left behind has a whole cup of sugar.
+In contrast whilst killing time on the winch at the glider-port recently, I was shocked to discover that a two litre bottle of a common cola that someone had left behind had a whole cup of sugar.

-But when using a lemon in cooking, for example in making an authentic hummus recipe where the carbohydrate is not diluted, it makes sense to use the pulp and the juice, and not just the liquid, to increase the percentage of complex sugars.
-It is where the fibre is too, and it tastes better, so end of the story.
-Where possible use the whole fruit.
+But when using a lemon in cooking, for example in making an authentic hummus recipe where the carbohydrate is not diluted, it makes sense to use the pulp and the juice and not just the liquid; to increase the percentage of complex resistant starch.
+It is where the fibre is too and it tastes better, so end of the story.
+Whenever possible use the whole fruit.

 Do not ever buy hummus without reading the label by the way.
 Many brands are so full of chemicals and taste terrible.